SeanP94/freeRTOSproject/README.md

 # freeRTOSproject
 ---
-Project for learning about the freeRTOS application.
+Project for learning about the freeRTOS framework.
 This will become more defined later but for now, I'm using the ESP32 board with the ESPIDF for learning about how to properly use an RTOS.

 This project is based off one I have completed already in college where I made a crude gardening center with a Arduino IoT 33 controlled in the Arduino cloud.
 But this project is to expand on that and use a more advanced structure than Arduino.